Unraveling Syntax: Language Modeling and the Substructure of Grammars: The Fundamental Relation of Language Modeling and Subgrammars

-The condition that the language model ''understands composition" is strong, but yields a particularly elegant decomposition for the case of a very good language model that models a subgrammar identically wherever it can occur (hence the condition that $P_G(A|s)$ and $P_G(A|s')$ are both positive).
-In this case, we can say even more about the recurrent structure of KL-divergence.
-In Theorem \ref{theorem:KLdecomp} and its corollaries, any of the top-level subgrammars $A_i$ could have been the grammar $G$ itself (if $G$ has a self-loop).
-For a language model that understands recursion, we can say even more about the KL-divergence as a function of the \emph{degree} of ``self-loopiness", or recursion.
+In another direction, consider that in Theorem \ref{theorem:KLdecomp} and its corollaries, any of the top-level subgrammars $A_i$ could have been the grammar $G$ itself (if $G$ has a self-loop).
+It turns out we can say even more about the KL-divergence as a function of the \emph{degree} of ``self-loopiness", or recursion.

-\begin{theorem}[KL-divergence with expected recurrence] Let $G$ have \emph{proper} top-level subgrammars $A_1,\ldots,A_k$, each occurring with probability $p_k$ over the rules expanding $S$, and let $Q_\theta$ be a language model for $P_G$ that understands composition.
+\begin{theorem}[KL-divergence with expected recurrence] Let $G$ have \emph{proper} top-level subgrammars $A_1,\ldots,A_k$, each occurring with prob. $p_k$ over rules expanding $S$, and let $Q_\theta$ be context-insensitive for subgrammars of $G$.

-Let the \emph{recursion} R be the number of times $S$ occurs in the top-level rule chosen to expand $S$.
+Let the \emph{recursion} R be the number of times $S$ occurs in the rule that expands $S$.
 Then,

-If $1 - \mathbb{E}[R] < 0$, then the KL-divergence is \emph{unbounded} if $ \KL(P_A~\|~Q_\theta(A_i)) > 0$ for any $A_i$. \end{theorem}
+If $1 - \mathbb{E}[R] < 0$, then the KL-divergence is \emph{unbounded} if $ \KL(P_{A_i}~\|~Q_\theta(A_i)) > 0$ for any $A_i$. \end{theorem}

-See \ref{corollary:understandscomposition} for a full proof.
-Theorem \ref{theorem:expectedrecurrence} can be seen as the equation for the ``base case" in the recursive formula for KL-divergence, since an irreducible (leaf) subgrammar evaluates only to strings of terminals and itself.
+See \ref{proof:expectedrecurrence} for the full proof.
+Theorem \ref{theorem:expectedrecurrence} can be seen as the equation for the ``base case" in the recursive formula for KL-divergence, since an irreducible (leaf) subgrammar evaluates only to strings of terminals and itself!
 This equation shows that the expected recursion in such a (sub)grammar must be less than 1 (and the closer it is to 1, the greater the ``blow-up" of its divergence to a language model); indeed, if the expected recursion is 1 or greater, the PCFG sampling process that recursively expands the root symbol will in expectation never terminate.
+Note that a similar, but more clunky, theorem can be shown without assuming context-insensitivity to subgrammars (replacing KL-divergences with conditioned / averaged versions).